Basements, often a cool refuge in the summer, can be deadly traps when a fire breaks out in a home.

 National building codes, which states can adopt, call for single-family houses to be built just six feet apart, but in the Kingstowne blaze, radiant heat nearly ignited a building 34 feet away.

-Owners of older homes who don't plan to renovate or already have finished basements should also have proper fire exits, said Stilwell, the county fire department spokeswoman.
+Owners of older homes who don't plan to renovate or already have finished basements should also have proper fire exits, officials said.